wherrera10/CatmullClark.jl/README.md

     Face = Vector{Point3f0}

-Point3f0 is a 3-tuple of 32-bit floats for 3-dimensional space, and all Points are 3D.
+`Point3f0` is a 3-tuple of 32-bit floats for 3-dimensional space, and all `Point`s are 3D.
-A Face is defined by the points that are its vertices, in order.
+A `Face` is defined by the points that are its vertices, in order.
 <br /><br /><br />

     struct Edge